Travel Vaccines and Advice for Iceland

 Iceland’s different coasts experience a slight variety in weather.
 The northern and eastern coasts, are generally colder in the winter but warmer in the summer.
 They also experience less snow and rain.
 Iceland is known for its strong winds.

-How Safe is Iceland?
+How Safe Is Iceland?

 Warming Up in the Blue Lagoon